Metabolism and It’s Impact on Combat Arts Performance

 By formal definition, our metabolism is the set of chemical processes that occur within any living organism to maintain life.

 On average, over 10,000 chemical reactions occur every second within our body.
 Proportionally, your metabolism works the fasts and most efficient 5-7 months prior to birth.
 It slows down continuously from there.
-But, it never slows down to the point where you can’t train, as long as you take care of your digestive health.

 There are Two Primary Metabolism Classifications